Baltic Sea: Salinity

 As saltwater is denser than freshwater, the bottom of the Baltic Sea is saltier than the surface.
 This creates a vertical stratification of the water column, a halocline, that represents a barrier to the exchange of oxygen and nutrients, and fosters completely separate maritime environments.
 The difference between the bottom and surface salinities varies depending on location.
 Overall it follows the same southwest to east and north pattern as the surface.
-At the bottom of the Arkona Basin (equalling depths greater than 40 m) and Bornholm Basin (depths greater than 80 m) it is typically 1.4–1.8%.
+At the bottom of the Arkona Basin (equaling depths greater than 40 m) and Bornholm Basin (depths greater than 80 m) it is typically 1.4–1.8%.
 Further east and north the salinity at the bottom is consistently lower, being the lowest in Bothnian Bay (depths greater than 120 m) where it is slightly below 0.4%, or only marginally higher than the surface in the same region.

 In contrast, the salinity of the Danish straits, which connect the Baltic Sea and Kattegat, tends to be significantly higher, but with major variations from year to year.
 For example, the surface and bottom salinity in the Great Belt is typically around 2.0% and 2.8% respectively, which is only somewhat below that of the Kattegat.
-The water surplus caused by the continuous inflow of rivers and streams to the Baltic Sea means that there generally is a flow of brackish water out through the Danish Straits to the Kattegat (and eventually the Atlantic).
-Significant flows in the opposite direction, salt water from the Kattegat through the Danish Straits to the Baltic Sea, are less regular.
-From 1880 to 1980 inflows occurred on average six to seven times per decade.
-Since 1980 it has been much less frequent, although a very large inflow occurred in 2014.
+The water surplus caused by the continuous inflow of rivers and streams to the Baltic Sea means that there generally is a flow of brackish water out through the Danish straits to the Kattegat (and eventually the Atlantic).
+Significant flows in the opposite direction, salt water from the Kattegat through the Danish straits to the Baltic Sea, are less regular and are known as major Baltic inflows (MBIs).